karthis-testlab/karthis-testlab/README.md

 ### Hallo Amigos 👋

-Quality always plays a major role in decides whether the business leads to the success (or) failure path.
+Quality always plays a major role in deciding whether the business leads to the success (or) failure path.

-Aristotle once said, “Quality is a Habit, it’s not an act”.
+Aristotle once said, “Quality is a Habit, not an act”.
 Therefore providing a quality product (or) service once is not enough for an organisation.
-They should follow the standard quality practices, and deliver quality products (or) services consistently.
+They should follow the standard quality practices and consistently deliver quality products (or) services.

-And I am the person, one who ensure the quality of the product throughout the Software Development Life Cycle.
+And I am the person, who ensures the quality of the product throughout the Software Development Life Cycle.

 ### 👨‍💻 About Me:

-I'm a Test Automation Engineer 👨‍🔬 from Budapest, Hungary 🇭🇺
+I'm a Senior Test Automation Engineer 👨‍🔬 from Budapest, Hungary 🇭🇺

-🔭 I'm working as a Senior Software Test Automation Engieer and writing script to validate frontend and backend applications
+🔭 I'm working as a Senior Software Test Automation Engineer and writing scripts to validate frontend and backend applications

 🌱 Exploring Data Structure and Algorithm (DSA) Concepts, Cloud Computing (AWS), Performance Engineering (K6, Gatling)